-(Not Applicable to Technology and Construction Mgt.
-Majors or Fashion and Interior Design Majors)
+(Not Applicable to majors in the Department of Technology and Construction Management or Department of Fashion Merchandising and Design)

 Admission to the University is separate from admission to the College of Business.
-However, all students who plan to apply for admission to the College of Business should declare a major in one of the seven academic departments of the College upon admission to the University and seek enrollment advice through the Business Advisement Center, Glass 106.
-Fashion and Interior Design Majors should seek advisement through their departmental advisor's office, Park Central Office Building, Room 315.
+However, all students who plan to apply for admission to the College of Business should declare a major in one of the six academic departments of the College upon admission to the university and seek enrollment advice through the Business Advisement Center, Glass 276.

 Students in good standing at Missouri State are eligible to be considered for admission to a specific degree program in the College of Business upon the completion of at least 54 credit hours including at least ten of the following preparation courses.
 As many as two of the twelve courses may be completed during the semester of admission, but students should make every effort to complete all of them prior to admission.